Bluetooth-Compose/Bluetooth-Compose/README.md

 This is the new era of Bluetooth-Compose-On-Demand (BCOD) where an app or device can dynamically consume bluetooth-compose.yml files for dynamic bluetooth engagement where even IoT devices can dynamically adjust to the changing environment around them.

 *And if that's not powerful enough to consider, just imagine bluetooth-compose.yml files being passed around as bluetooth extended advertisements!
-Bluetooth mists become droplets, droplets become rain, rain falls upon the bluetopth escarpment and turns into rivers, which flood the oceans - with ravens flying across the waters of the deep until the dove-of-peace is released: dynamic customer satisfaction!*
+Bluetooth 'mists' of bluetooth-compose.yml files in the bluetooth advertisements atmosphere consolidating to become droplets, droplets consolidating to become bluetooth rain, bluetooth rain falling upon the bluetopth escarpment and turning from streamlets into brooks into rivers, which all flood into and become the bluetooth ocean - with ravens flying across the waters of the deep until the dove-of-peace is released: dynamic customer satisfaction!*

 ## So let's explain the Bluetooth-Compose logo!